Obergefell v. Hodges: Federal

 In July 2022, the Respect for Marriage Act (RFMA) was reintroduced to Congress, with revisions including protections for interracial marriages.
 This was as a result of concerns over Thomas' opinion in Dobbs v.
 Jackson Women's Health Organization.
-The RFMA compels all U.S. states and territories to recognize the validity of same-sex and interracial marriages if performed in a jurisdiction where such marriages are legally performed; this extends the recognition of same-sex marriages to American Samoa, the remaining U.S. territory to refuse to perform or recognize same-sex marriages.
+The RFMA compels all U.S. states and territories to recognize the validity of same-sex and interracial marriages if performed in a jurisdiction where such marriages are legally performed; this extends the recognition of same-sex marriages to American Samoa.
 RFMA officially repealed DOMA and requires the federal government to recognize same-sex and interracial marriages, codifying parts of Obergefell, the 2013 ruling in United States v.
 Windsor, and the 1967 ruling in Loving v.
 Virginia.
 The Act passed the House in a bipartisan vote on July 19, 2022.
 Senator Tammy Baldwin of Wisconsin announced on November 14, 2022, that a bipartisan deal had been struck, and that they expected the legislation to reach 60 votes to break the filibuster.
 A motion of cloture passed 62–37 in the Senate on November 16.
 On November 29, the Senate passed it by a 61–36 vote, with a large majority of Senate nays originating from Republican Senators in the Southern United States.
 On December 8, the House agreed to the Senate amendment by a 258–169 vote, with one member voting present (abstention).
 39 Republicans voted yea.
 President Biden signed the bill into law on December 13, 2022.